 Finally, regarding the last part of the statement just observe that the total amount of capital invested in the strategy $\pi_t = (\pi_{it})_{1\leq i\leq N}$ at time $t$ is simply where $p:=(\tilde{p}_i\cdot \mathds{1})_{1\leq i\leq N}$, which concludes our proof. \end{proof}

-\begin{rem} Note in particular that, if $\Lambda$ or $\tilde{\Lambda}$ are \textit{sparse} matrices, then most of the $c_{ik}$ in the above construction will be 0, so the investor will be investing in a few number of assets in each market-neutral portfolio and this could significantly reduce his transaction costs while rebalancing his positions.
-In particular, Pelger and Xiong (2018) discuss a way of obtaining this kind of sparse factor model. \end{rem}
+\begin{rem} Note in particular that, if $\Lambda$ or $\tilde{\Lambda}$ are sparse matrices, then most of the $c_{ik}$ in the above construction will be 0, so the investor will be investing in a few number of assets in each market-neutral portfolio and this could significantly reduce his transaction costs while rebalancing his positions.
+In particular, \cite{PelgerSparse} discusses a way of obtaining this kind of sparse factor model. \end{rem}

-The key consequence of the above proposition is that, if we choose as control variables the amount of capital $\pi_t$ that we wish to invest in these $N$ market-neutral portfolios (instead of directly in the original assets) at time $t$, the dynamics of the problem get remarkably simpler, they \textit{only} depend separately on the coordinates of $X$, and we have market-neutrality by construction.
+The key consequence of the above proposition is that, if we choose as control variables the amount of capital $\pi_t$ that we wish to invest in these $N$ market-neutral portfolios (instead of directly in the original assets) at time $t$, the dynamics of the problem get simpler, they only depend separately on the coordinates of $X$, and we have market-neutrality by construction.
 This solves simultaneously the two problems we discussed before and allows us to connect stochastic control and the factor model in a simple way, and it is therefore the approach which we will adopt in the remainder of this paper.

 Note also that, under these new control variables, all the information about the factor model and in particular about its loadings matrix is now encoded in the vector $p$, which will play an important role in the remaining sections.
 Moreover, some statements about the strategies must be rewritten in terms of it within this new framework.
 For instance, in the new setting a strategy $(\pi_t)_{0\leq t\leq T}$ is dollar-neutral at $t$ if $p\cdot\pi_t=0$, since as we mentioned before $p\cdot\pi_t$ is the total capital spent at time $t$.